Tag lines are trickier than you might expect.

-Tag lines are hard – a few strategically selected words that encapsulate everything you stand for and want your target audience to know about you.
+Tag lines are hard – a small handful of strategically selected words that encapsulate everything you stand for and want your target audience to know about you.
 It’s the slogan that tells your own people how to act, what makes them different, and help them bring in business.
 Does your firm have one?
 Does it stand out?
 Is it unique and memorable?

 Consider FedEx’s brilliant “When it absolutely, positively has to be there overnight.”
 Nine simple words that tell FedEx buyers precisely what they’re going to get, while simultaneously informing all of its employees what their mission is, and its vital importance.

-Here are some examples of brand-related messages we’ve created that are clearer and catchier.
-They help define the firm internally and externally.
-They set the tone and help the firm stand out in a meaningful way.
+Below are some examples of brand-related messages we’ve created that we think are simple, clear, and catchy.
+They help define the firm internally and externally, set the tone, and help the firm stand out in a meaningful way.
 They give the lawyers something to say in new-business meetings when the prospects ask, “How is your firm different?”

-They act as the platform for a larger campaign that helps the lawyers sell new business.
-It aids recruiting by defining the personality type and skill set of the laterals they should seek to hire.
+A strong and memorable slogan acts as the platform for a larger campaign that helps the lawyers sell new business.
+They aid recruiting by defining the personality type and skill set of the laterals they should seek to hire.